ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 Since other workloads exist on the ESXi servers, for example, VMware vCenter Server, VMware NSX Controller, or VMware NSX Edge, by using these resources, the third requirement is not met.
 The reason is because 33.6 GHz of CPU and 24 GB RAM for the two FortiGate VMs are needed.

-In this case, the FortiGate Virtual Appliance installation might fail, unless at least one ESXi server is added to the environment and vSphere HA failover reservations are updated to ensure that there are enough resources for two FortiGate VMs.
+In this case, the FortiGate Virtual Appliance installation might fail, unless at least one ESXi server is added to the environment.
+Also, the vSphere HA failover reservations must be updated to ensure that there are enough resources for two FortiGate VMs.

 If more resources are needed to run the FortiGate Virtual Appliance service, you can add more ESXi servers before you install the service.